RocketMan/zookeeper/docs/Labels.md

 ### Update

 Update label with \_id_ by issuing a PATCH request to `api/v1/label/_id_`.
-Label details are in request body in same format returned by GET.
+Label details are in the request body in same format returned by GET.
 Attributes not specified in the PATCH request remain unchanged.
 X-APIKEY authentication required, must belong to 'm' group.

 ### Delete